ysp1893/yogeCode/README.md

   - A CSS selector that defines how the component is used in a template
   - Optionally, CSS styles applied to the template

+#### Creating a component using the Angular CLI

+- From a terminal window, navigate to the directory containing your application
+- Run the ng generate component <component-name> command, where <component-name> is the name of your new component.
+- By default, this command creates the following:
+  - A directory named after the component
+  - A component file, <component-name>.component.ts
+  - A template file, <component-name>.component.html
+  - A CSS file, <component-name>.component.css
+  - A testing specification file, <component-name>.component.spec.ts

+#### Introduction to components and templates

+- A _component controls_ a patch of screen called a view.
+It consists of a _TypeScript class_, an _HTML template_, and a _CSS style sheet_.
+The TypeScript class defines the interaction of the HTML template and the rendered DOM structure, while the style sheet describes its appearance.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.